hyscale/hyscale/README.md

 # HyScale
 ### The k8s Deployment Tool

-HyScale is an app deployment tool for deploying apps to Kubernetes quickly without having to learn k8s concepts or write & maintain k8s manifests.
+HyScale is an app deployment tool for deploying apps to Kubernetes quickly without having to deal with the complexities of k8s or write & maintain k8s manifests.
 It provides a convenient CLI for deploying, viewing status, logs and undeploying.
 It includes a declarative service spec parser for k8s abstraction and the automatic generation of k8s manifests & docker files.

 See documentation [here](docs/developer-guide.md).